Shudrum/poe2-shudrum-filter/README.md

 dedicated branch of your fork and open a Pull Request.

 > [!WARNING]
-> The filters files **MUST** not be comitted, as generated automatically from
+> The filters files and `filters-comparison.png` file **MUST** not be comitted,
-> the continuous integration.
-Avoid using `git add .`.
-If comitted, the automated
+> as generated automatically from the continuous integration.
+Avoid using
-> test will raise an error.
+> `git add .`.
+If comitted, the automated test will raise an error.